Holly Fearing, President

 - Report to Board as necessary about financial operations

-- Monitor and review policies related to financial operations
+- Monitor and review policies and monitoring reports related to financial operations

 - Propose new policies as needed to promote financially sound operations

-- Participate in audit process as requested by the Board
+- Participate in the audit process as requested by the Board

 - Provide input on GM performance related to financial operations